dourouc05/dourouc05.github.io/research.md

 Those two approaches are quite different, but have rarely seen a direct comparison, be it for their actual performance when solving the resulting optimisation problems, but also for the robustness of their solution against unforeseen uncertainty.

 My master's thesis was exactly about this comparison.
-[It was presented at the ORBEL30 conference](ttp://orbi.ulg.ac.be/handle/2268/197081).
-[The full text is also available online](http://orbi.ulg.ac.be/handle/2268/197090).
+[It was presented at the ORBEL30 conference](http://hdl.handle.net/2268/197081).
+[The full text is also available online](http://hdl.handle.net/2268/197090).

 **List of publications**:

 * Optimisation and uncertainty: comparing stochastic and robust programming.
 Thibaut Cuvelier.
 30th Annual Conference of the Belgian Operational Research Society (ORBEL), Louvain-la-Neuve (Belgium), January 2016.
-[PDF](http://hdl.handle.net/2268/197081)
+[ORBi (PDF)](http://hdl.handle.net/2268/197081)

 {% include card_end.html %}
 {% include card_begin.html title="Teaching material" id="teaching-material" %}